Here’s the Skinny on Filing Bankruptcy and How it Affects Your Life

 That’s called an “automatic stay.”

-If a company continues to try to collect during the stay, it’s violating a court order.
+If a company continues to try to collect during the stay, it’s violating a court order, says the government.
 Let it know in writing, and the collections will likely stop.
-If it doesn’t, notify the bankruptcy court, which can punish the company for violating a court order.
+If they don’t, notify the bankruptcy court, which can punish the company for violating a court order.

 You’ll spend most of the process working with a trustee, who administers the case.